k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 The remote GET and GETF commands run on a random Fabric node on the remote DC.
 Therefore, always verify the permissions for the GET and GETF commands’ execution on Fabric’s local and remote nodes.

-Note that users are responsible for identifying if a [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) on an LUI is required, and to only then run the remote GET or GETF commands.
+Note that users are responsible for determining whether a [sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) on an LUI is required, and should only then run the remote GET or GETF commands.
 This prevents unnecessary calls to the remote Fabric node and getting the local LUI version instead.

 ### Delete LUI Command